determined-ai/determined/docs/integrations/prometheus/_index.rst

 | Determined 0.17.6+ |
 +--------------------+

-This document describes the setup and configuration to enable a Grafana dashboard to monitor Determined hardware and system metrics on a cloud cluster, such as AWS or Kubernetes.
+Discover how to enable a Grafana dashboard to monitor Determined hardware and system metrics on a cloud cluster, such as AWS or Kubernetes.
 Determined provides a Prometheus endpoint that contains mappings between internal task, GPU, and container definitions, which are used by Prometheus to collect relevant metrics on a cluster running Determined.
 The endpoint is not enabled by default but can be enabled in the master configuration file.

 ***********
  Reference